Far side of the Moon: Early exploration

 The 7 October 1959 image by Luna 3, which revealed for the first time the far side of the Moon.
 Clearly visible is Mare Moscoviense (top right) and a mare triplet of Mare Crisium, Mare Marginis and Mare Smythii (left center).

-When the first ever image of the far side of the Moon (A) is restored using advanced noise removal techniques (B) and compared to later LRO mission from NASA (C) the important feature points are distinctly visible and a clear, one to one mapping of the visible feature points are noticeable.

 Until the late 1950s, little was known about the far side of the Moon.
 Librations periodically allowed limited glimpses of features near the lunar limb on the far side, but only up to 59% of the total surface of the Moon.
 These features were seen from a low angle, hindering useful observation (it proved difficult to distinguish a crater from a mountain range).
 The remaining 82% of the surface on the far side remained unknown, and its properties were subject to much speculation.

 An example of a far side feature that can be seen through libration is the Mare Orientale, which is a prominent impact basin spanning almost 1000 km, yet this was not even named as a feature until 1906, by Julius Franz in Der Mond.
 The true nature of the basin was discovered in the 1960s when rectified images were projected onto a globe.
 The basin was photographed in fine detail by Lunar Orbiter 4 in 1967.
 Before space exploration began, astronomers expected that the far side would be similar to the side visible to Earth.